Sala Samui Undergoes Remarkable Make-Over

 Other highlights include the stunning Moon Pool located on the seafront, and an open-air beachfront restaurant – The TENT Beachfront Restaurant and Bar – serving a combination of international cuisine, modern Thai favourites and Sala Signature dishes amongst various private dining spaces, casual beach salas and romantic beachfront gazebos.
 Exclusive in-villa dining options and Sala’s signature selection of pillow types, organic soaps, scents and lotions will add to the unique indulgences of the stay.

-The second phase will be completed in 2019 and will comprise 83 rooms, pool villas and pool suites, as well as the Sala Spa and Sala Gym, a garden oasis swimming pool with inviting Garden Pool Bar, plus an open-air show kitchen experience with an exciting roadside concept restaurant and bar.
+The second phase of redevelopment is scheduled to be completed this year and will comprise 83 rooms, pool villas and pool suites, as well as the Sala Spa and Sala Gym, a garden oasis swimming pool with inviting Garden Pool Bar, plus an open-air show kitchen experience with an exciting roadside concept restaurant and bar.